Ben Hamilton

-Benjamin Thomas Hamilton (born August 18, 1977) is a former American college and professional football player who was a guard and center in the National Football League (NFL) for ten seasons.
+Benjamin Thomas Hamilton (born August 18, 1977) is an American former professional football player who was a guard and center for 10 seasons in the National Football League (NFL).
 He played college football for the University of Minnesota, and was a two-time consensus All-American.
-The Denver Broncos picked him in the fourth round of the 2001 NFL Draft, and he played professionally for the Broncos and Seattle Seahawks of the NFL.
+The Denver Broncos picked him in the fourth round of the 2001 NFL draft, and he played professionally for the Broncos and Seattle Seahawks of the NFL.

-Early years
+Early life

 Hamilton was born in Minneapolis, Minnesota, the son of former Minnesota Vikings offensive lineman Wes Hamilton.
 He attended Wayzata High School in Plymouth, Minnesota, and was all-state selection in football.
 He graduated in 1996.

 College career

 He attended the University of Minnesota, where he played for the Minnesota Golden Gophers football team from 1996 to 2000.
 He was a two-time first-team All-Big Ten selection, and was recognized as a consensus first-team All-American in 1999 and 2000.